Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 - DAM workflow launchers can be triggered by Remote Assets, resulting in poor performance and possibly even server crashes.
 This is avoided by following Step 1 in the "How to Use" section.
 - There is no limit to how many assets a single request can trigger a binary sync for.
-Binary sync is, however, disbled for the admin user and for all service users to help avoid unintended sync's of large numbers of assets.
+Binary sync is, however, disabled for the admin user and for all service users to help avoid unintended syncs of large numbers of assets.
 - There is no size limit on assets that can trigger a binary sync.
 If you have extremely large assets in a certain part of your DAM, you may wish to avoid sync'ing that part of the DAM.
 - Sync of binaries is executed as a synchronous operation to provide the "magical" experience of assets being present on first request.
 In most cases, this results in the best user experience.
-However, a request involving remote assets may take signficant time to complete if the connection between the local and remote server is slow, the requested assets are large, and/or the number of requested assets is very high.
+However, a request involving remote assets may take significant time to complete if the connection between the local and remote server is slow, the requested assets are large, and/or the number of requested assets is very high.
 A high speed connection between the local and remote server will help mitigate this issue, and once remote asset binary files are sync'd for a set of assets there is no longer a delay in requesting those assets again.